sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

 * #INTC of slot 2 is IRQ12, level low sensitive on the primary interrupt controller
 * #INTD of slot 2 is IRQ9, level low sensitive on the primary interrupt controller

-The <code>interrupts = <8 0>;</code> property describes the interrupts the host/PCI-bridge controller itself may trigger.
+The `interrupts = <8 0>;` property describes the interrupts the host/PCI-bridge controller itself may trigger.
 Don't mix up these interrupts with interrupts ''PCI devices'' might trigger (using INTA, INTB, ...).

 One final thing to note.
 Just like with the interrupt-parent property, the presence of an interrupt-map property on a node will change the default interrupt controller for all child and grandchild nodes.
 In this PCI example, that means that the PCI host bridge becomes the default interrupt controller.
 If a device attached via the PCI bus has a direct connection to another interrupt controller, then it also needs to specify its own interrupt-parent property.